 Dedicated server hosting is perfect for those who have traffic volumes that will surpass the VPS plan limitations.

-The different dedicated hosting plans each offer more storage and RAM than the previous ones, with DS-256 maxing out the RAM at 256 GB.
-This plan is meant for businesses that are at an enterprise level and will cost $399.99/month.
+Each tier offers more storage and RAM, with DS-256 maxing out the RAM at 256 GB.
+This plan is meant for businesses that are at an enterprise level and will cost $469.99 per month.

 Comparing The Best Web Hosting Services